hhu-dynlang-2010/dynlang-hhu.github.com/aufgaben/blatt3.rst

 ``http://en.wikipedia.org/wiki/Huffman_coding``

 Implement a Huffman encoder and decoder.
-See the tests in ``blatt3.py``.
-You will need the following functions:
+For this you will have to implement classes that can represent the huffman trees.
+You will also need the following
+functions:

 - ``make_tree`` which turns a dictionary mapping characters to frequencies into a huffman tree.